Small Claims Court (Ontario) Legal Guide

 2. Regarding Limitation Periods

-It is ESSENTIAL to distinguish Small Claims Court procedural timelines from "limitation periods" governed by the Limitations Act and other statutes.
-Below is a link to a helpful Law Society web publication on this issue:
+It is essential to distinguish Small Claims Court procedural timelines from "limitation periods" governed by the Limitations Act and other statutes.

 Limitation periods vary with different causes of actions, parties and other factors involved in a proceeding.
-Missing a limitation period is NOT something that the court can change (ie. extend time) by order - although the court may find that the facts of the case justify a counting of limitation time that is favourable to a party (for example, the principle of "discoverability").
-The law of limitations is extensive and complex and is beyond the scope of this Isthatlegal.ca Small Claims Court (Ontario) Legal Guide.
+Missing a limitation period is not something that the court can change (ie. extend time) by order - although the court may find that the facts of the case justify a counting of limitation time that is favourable to a party (mainly by the principle of "discoverability").
+Generally, there is a standard two-year limitation in Ontario but there is no guarantee that your situation falls under this general rule.

 3. Counting Time